Amira (software): Overview

 Amira is an extendable software system for scientific visualization, data analysis, and presentation of 3D and 4D data.
-It is used by thousands of researchers and engineers in academia and industry around the world.
+It is used by researchers and engineers in academia and industry.

-Its flexible user interface and modular architecture make it a universal tool for processing and analysis of data from various modalities; e.g. micro-CT, PET, Ultrasound.
-Its ever-expanding functionality has made it a versatile data analysis and visualization solution, applicable to and being used in many fields, such as microscopy in biology and materials science, molecular biology, quantum physics, astrophysics, computational fluid dynamics (CFD), finite element modeling (FEM), non-destructive testing (NDT), and many more.
+Its is a tool for processing, analysis and visualization of data from various modalities; e.g. micro-CT, PET, Ultrasound.
+It is used in many fields, such as microscopy in biology and materials science, molecular biology, quantum physics, astrophysics, computational fluid dynamics (CFD), finite element modeling (FEM), non-destructive testing (NDT), and many more.

-One of the key features, besides data visualization, is Amira’s set of tools for image segmentation and geometry reconstruction.
+One of the key features, besides data visualization, is Amira's set of tools for image segmentation and geometry reconstruction.
 This allows the user to mark (or segment) structures and regions of interest in 3D image volumes using automatic, semi-automatic, and manual tools.
-The segmentation can then be used for a variety of subsequent tasks, such as volumetric analysis, density analysis, shape analysis, or the generation of 3D computer models for visualization, numerical simulations, or rapid prototyping or 3D printing, to name a few.
+The segmentation can then be used for a variety of subsequent tasks, such as volumetric analysis, density analysis, shape analysis, or the generation of 3D computer models for visualization, numerical simulations, or rapid prototyping or 3D printing.

 Other key Amira features are multi-planar and volume visualization, image registration, filament tracing, cell separation and analysis, tetrahedral mesh generation, fiber-tracking from diffusion tensor imaging (DTI) data, skeletonization, spatial graph analysis, and stereoscopic rendering of 3D data over multiple displays and immersive virtual reality environments, including CAVEs.

 As a commercial product Amira requires the purchase of a license or an academic subscription.
 A time-limited, but full-featured evaluation version is available for download free of charge.

 History

 1993–1998: Research software

-Amira’s roots go back to 1993 and the Department for Scientific Visualization, headed by Hans-Christian Hege at the Zuse Institute Berlin (ZIB).
+Amira's roots go back to 1993 and the Department for Scientific Visualization, headed by Hans-Christian Hege at the Zuse Institute Berlin (ZIB).
 The ZIB is a research institute for mathematics and informatics.
-The Scientific Visualization department’s mission is to help solve computationally and scientifically challenging tasks in medicine, biology, engineering and materials science.
+The Scientific Visualization department's mission is to help solve computationally and scientifically challenging tasks in medicine, biology, engineering and materials science.
 For this purpose, it develops algorithms and software for 2D, 3D, and 4D data visualization and visually supported exploration and analysis.
-At that time, the young visualization group at the ZIB had experience with the extendable, data flow-oriented visualization environments apE, IRIS Explorer, and Advanced Visualization Studio (AVS), but was not satisfied with these products’ interactivity, flexibility, and ease-of-use for non-computer scientists.
+At that time, the young visualization group at the ZIB had experience with the extendable, data flow-oriented visualization environments apE, IRIS Explorer, and Advanced Visualization Studio (AVS), but was not satisfied with these products' interactivity, flexibility, and ease-of-use for non-computer scientists.